 A landing page is basically a plain and simple page, separate from your blog, that asks people to do something.
 Sign up for your list, register for your webinar, buy your product.
 Whatever it is.
 But it asks them to do one thing and only one thing.
 It’s separate from your blog, so there are no distractions.
 They can’t get to your blog, there’s no header offering them 6 other things to click on, they can’t head over to your Twitter.
 It’s sign up for [my thing] or exit.
 And they work.
 Separated from distractions, people are a lot more likely to focus on your offer and sign up for whatever it is you’re asking for.

-And there's a plugin that actually allows you to put the URL on your own blog, so it can become something like blogsbybecca.com/10-tools.
+And there’s a plugin that actually allows you to put the URL on your own blog, so it can become something like blogandbiz.com/planner (my Leadpage to get a free blog planner!).
 You can even use the plugin to make your Leadpage your homepage.
-So, for my new course, Break Into Blogging, instead of designing an entire new website, I just bought the domain breakintoblogging.com, made a Leadpage, and set it as the homepage.
+So, for my course, Break Into Blogging, instead of designing an entire new website, I just bought the domain breakintoblogging.com, made a Leadpage, and set it as the homepage.
 And voila, my very own course website.